top of page

 Land of contrasts

-For decades, the Solvay plant in Rosignano has been at the center of debates: for some, it represents a threat to the environment and public health; for others, it has provided economic and social development, giving rise to an entire town.
-Environmental data remain concerning.
-An early-2000s UNEP report listed this coastal stretch among the 15 most polluted sites in the Mediterranean.
-The 2019 European Pollutant Release and Transfer Register (E-PRTR) reported discharges of arsenic, cadmium, chromium, mercury, nickel, lead, zinc, and dichloroethane.
-Studies by the National Research Council of Pisa estimate that hundreds of tons of heavy metals have been discharged into the sea over time.
+The Solvay plant in Rosignano has long been at the centre of debate: for some, it represents a threat to the environment and public health; for others, it has brought economic and social development, giving rise to an entire town.
+Environmental data remain critical.
+A UNEP report from the early 2000s listed the coastline among the 15 most polluted sites in the Mediterranean.
+The European E-PRTR (European Pollutant Release and Transfer Register) in 2019 reported discharges into the sea of arsenic, cadmium, chromium, mercury, nickel, lead, zinc, and dichloroethane.
+Studies by CNR Pisa estimate that hundreds of tonnes of heavy metals have been released into the sea over time.

-In 2022, the activist fund Bluebell Capital Partners filed an appeal with the Regional Administrative Court of Tuscany (TAR), challenging the Integrated Environmental Authorization (AIA) granted by the Italian Ministry of Ecological Transition, particularly concerning industrial discharges into the Rosignano coastline.
-Following this dispute, Solvay entered into dialogue with Bluebell, and in November 2022, an agreement was announced: the company committed to reducing solid waste discharged into the sea by 20% by 2030 and 40% by 2040.
-By 2023, Solvay reported achieving the 20% reduction and launched circular economy projects to repurpose limestone residues for construction and agriculture.
+In 2022, the London-based activist fund Bluebell Capital Partners filed an appeal to the Tuscany Regional Administrative Court (TAR), challenging the Integrated Environmental Authorisation (AIA) issued by the Italian Ministry for Ecological Transition, particularly regarding industrial discharges into the sea at Rosignano.
+Following the dispute, Solvay entered into dialogue with Bluebell, and in November 2022 an agreement was announced: the company committed to reducing solid residues discharged into the sea by 20% by 2030 and by 40% by 2040.
+By 2023, Solvay reported having already achieved a 20% reduction against authorised limits and launched circular economy projects to reuse limestone residues in construction and agriculture.

-Despite these commitments, significant environmental challenges remain: independent studies show that until 2021 the plant discharged around 20 tons of mercury annually, along with other heavy metals, confirming this coastal stretch as one of the most polluted sites in the Mediterranean.
+Despite these commitments, independent studies show that until 2021 the plant was still releasing around 20 tonnes of mercury and other heavy metals annually into the sea, confirming this stretch of coastline as one of the most compromised in the Mediterranean.

-These discharges have created a paradoxical landscape: dazzling white beaches and turquoise waters, whose beauty is the result of industrial residues, while the inland areas bear the marks of intensive resource exploitation, including salt, water, and limestone.
+These discharges have shaped a paradoxical landscape: white beaches and turquoise waters whose visual identity is partly the result of industrial residues, while the inland areas bear the marks of intensive resource extraction such as rock salt, freshwater, and limestone.

-Over more than a century, this territory has experienced surreal contrasts, new social geographies, and unprecedented ways of inhabiting the land.
-SOLVAYLAND documents this complexity through images that explore environmental wounds, collective memory, and paradoxes of a territory where the Mediterranean remains at the center of ecological transition and the search for a balance between progress and sustainability.
+Over more than a century, this territory has experienced surreal contrasts, new social geographies, and evolving ways of inhabiting space.
+SOLVAYLAND documents this complexity through images that interrogate environmental damage, collective memory, and the paradoxes of a landscape at a time when the Mediterranean remains central to the challenges of ecological transition and the search for a balance between progress and sustainability.

-Today, as Solvay continues to implement its sustainability goals, the area still reflects the tensions between industry, nature, and local communities, keeping these challenges as relevant as ever.
+Today, while Solvay continues to pursue its sustainability commitments, the territory still reflects the tensions between industry, nature, and local communities, making these challenges as urgent as ever.

 © 2025 By Michele Martinelli Documentary & CORPORATE Photographer